aldeebhasan/lottie-laravel/README.md

 ```

 Finally, thanks for the [lottie-web](https://github.com/airbnb/lottie-web) package author,
-without their lottie player we were not able to complete this work.
+without their lottie player, we were not able to complete this work.

 **You can directly get an instance from the lottie manager using our helper function `lottie()`**
 ```php
 $content = lottie()->loadUrl("https://example.json");
 ```
 ### Examples
-- Loading lottie file directly to the blade:
+- Loading lottie file directly in the blade:
 ```php
 <x-lottie
     class="w-50"